salatfreak/pyromaniac/docs/cli-iso.md

 written directly to the standard output and need to be redirected into a file.

 To create a live image from your configuration, simply add the `--iso` parameter as in `pyromaniac --iso . > image.iso`.
+This is implied, if any other `--iso-*` parameters are passed.

-To make the *ISO* image automatically install *Fedora CoreOS* according to your configuration instead of booting a live image, specify a target disk using the `--iso-disk` parameter as in `pyromaniac --iso --iso-disk /dev/sda . > image.iso`.
+To make the *ISO* image automatically install *Fedora CoreOS* according to your configuration instead of booting a live image, specify a target disk using the `--iso-disk` parameter as in `pyromaniac --iso-disk /dev/sda . > image.iso`.

 ## Fine-tuning Your Image